rploeg/mkr1000arduinoazureiot/README.md

 # Connecting MKR1000 WiFi to Azure IoT Hub with DHT22

 ## Arduino
-use the above .ino file as base line to send messages.
+use the above .ino file as baseline to send messages.
 Create arduino_secrets.h file to store the links to your enviornment.

 The authenitcation against the Azure IoT Hub goes with a self signed certificate.
 We need to create this via Arduino for every MKR1000 device Open the sketch in the Arduino IDE using the File -> Examples -> ArduinoECCX08 -> Tools -> ECCX08SelfSignedCert.
 Click the "Upload".